-To continue our trip into the glorious world of furnaces, and what all you Indy area readers should do should the worst case scenario become a reality, we are looking at the efficiency options available for furnaces and how they can save you money.
+To continue our trip into the glorious world of furnaces, and what all you Indy area readers should do should the worst-case scenario become a reality, we are looking at the efficiency options available for furnaces and how they can save you money.
 If you missed parts 1 and 2, we talked about the heating going out in part 1, and furnace brands in part 2.
-Efficiency in furnaces is shown in Annual Fuel Utilization Efficiency (AFUE) which measures the amount of heat actually delivered to your house compared to the amount of fuel that you must supply to the furnace.
-As of January 1, 1992 the required minimum efficiency in the United States is 78%.
+Efficiency in furnaces is shown in Annual Fuel Utilization Efficiency (AFUE) which measures the amount of heat delivered to your house compared to the amount of fuel that you must supply to the furnace.
+As of January 1, 1992, the required minimum efficiency in the United States is 78%.

 The range of options in efficiency ranges from brand to brand.
-The minimum or standard efficiency system available in an 80% efficient system.
+The minimum or standard efficiency system is available in an 80% efficient system.
 The good thing is that many systems in need of replacement right now are well below this efficiency, and you’ll therefore receive a nice bump even if you only go the standard route.
 Some of the features you’ll get with an 80% system are:

 Most brands move from the 80% efficiency system to a 90% efficiency system.
-This is considered “high efficiency”, but does not quality for the Federal Energy Star tax credits that expire at the end of this year.
+This is considered “high efficiency”, but does not qualify for the Federal Energy Star tax credits that expire at the end of this year.
 However, once that incentive goes away, the 90% option is a great option for someone hoping to reduce emissions and bills, but without paying for the “Cadillac” systems.
 90% efficient systems and above have a variety of internal improvements over standard efficiency systems, chief among them is a sealed combustion chamber, which allows less heat to escape during the heating process reducing energy usage.

 So if you know the brand you want, you should now have some idea what efficiency system is best.
 So much of the decision will be finding the right HVAC contractor, who can give you the pricing you need.
-If you’re in Indianapolis, Zionsville, Westfield, Carmel or Fishers we would love to be one of the firms you consider!
+If you’re in Indianapolis, Zionsville, Westfield, Carmel, or Fishers we would love to be one of the firms you consider!